London Forum Insights

 Blockers and Approvers: Rates of Delegation and Approval for Planning Applications

 The Government recently published Planning Statistics for the year to March 2025.
 For the 32 London boroughs, the statistics showed some interesting features.
 First, they showed that all but three boroughs – Camden, Ealing and Harrow delegated decisions to officers on 90% or more of the applications they received; and that 19 of them delegated decisions on more than 98% of applications.
 Two boroughs - Enfield and Redbridge - delegated decisions on nearly 100% of applications.
 Second, rates of approval varied much more widely, from an outlier of 64% in Hounslow, to 98% in neighbouring Hammersmith and Fulham.
 Rates of approval can vary for many different reasons, of course, good and bad.
-They depend crucially on the nature and the numbers of applications each borough receives and on ...
+They depend crucially on the nature and the numbers of applications each borough receives and on the widely-varying characteristics of each local area.
+But it is worth noting that 26 of the ...

 Newsforum old logo